 The typical North American diet has a poor ratio of omega-3 to omega-6 fats that can cause a series of chronic internal inflammation, cancer, diabetes, and cardiovascular disease.

-We'll be covering vegetable oil variations from the most basic ingredients to the more complex ingredients used in making vegetable oils, lard, or shortening.
-Which can include in part or in whole:
+We'll be covering different plant and seed oil variations from the most basic ingredients to the more complex ingredients that are used in making vegetable oils, lard, or shortening.
+Which can be included in part or whole:

 and other nut oils

-Olive oil or canola oil are the primary ingredients and base of almost all vegetable oil-based cooking products and was granted approval to be used in U.S food markets in 1985.
+Olive oil, sunflower oil, or canola oils are the primary ingredients and the base of almost all plant oils.
+These oils were requested to be sold in the category of cooking products and were then granted approval to be used in U.S food markets in 1985.

-This spiked the rates of heart disease and cardiovascular complications throughout the country ever since.
+The vast use of vegetable oil in global food markets have spiked the rates of heart disease and cardiovascular complications throughout the United States, South America, and Asia.

-Vegetable oil is also an ingredient used in many desserts, salad dressings, vegetarian and vegan friendly foods, ready-to-go meals, and fried food recipes.
+Vegetable oil is also an ingredient used in desserts, salad dressing kits, vegetarian and vegan-friendly foods, ready-to-go meals, and fried food recipes.

 Vegetable oils have a global consumption rate of almost 200 million metric tons per year, sitting at around a 26$ billion to 27$ billion dollar market.

-Most mainstream health and medical professionals, dietitians, and the American Heart Association (AHA) consider vegetable oil to have great health benefits, but in reality it can cause heart disease and a variety of other health problems.
+Most mainstream health and medical professionals, dietitians, and the American Heart Association (AHA) consider vegetable oil to be healthy, but in reality, it can cause heart disease and a variety of other health problems.

 The canola oil base is made with a GMO version of rapeseed that's also heavily treated with herbicides and pesticides.